pmean/build-website/text/05/IncidenceDensity.md

 week/month, or whatever.
 A rate ratio compares the rates of two different groups.
 Again that makes sense.

-There\'s something a bit tricky about this data in that they used a proportional hazards regression, and the output is actually a hazard ratio.
+There's something a bit tricky about this data in that they used a proportional hazards regression, and the output is actually a hazard ratio.
 That is actually just a technical distinction, though, because a hazard ratio can again be thought of as a rate ratio.
 I need to write a